Huskarhero/django-shop/docs/various-ideas.rst

 Prices may get rather complicated.

-See also `prices` for some generic notes.
+See also :ref:`prices` for some generic notes.